bekk/bekk-christmas/post/functional/wip.md

 I am having a go at learning **Haskell**.
 Not because this is something I will ever need.
 It is rather an attempt to get my head around functional programming, and Haskell doesn’t seem to pretend to have any practical application beyond that.

+Although I am struggling, it is great fun!

 My background is in OO programming, mostly using C#.
 C# being the versatile language it is, I have had the perception that whatever you do in other programming languages, you can with a little more code and hassle achieve in C# as well.
 If need be, I can program C# using a functional paradigm.
 And, of course I use recursion all the time.
 I know all there is to know about recursion.